 - Properties are in close proximity to a mill operated by Kinross Gold Corp that has recently been put on Care and Maintenance.

-- A follow-up drill program is permitted and scheduled for 2019 on several targets.
+- drill programs are permitted and scheduled for 2020 on several targets.

 - Talisman mine reportedly produced 521 tons of ore grading five percent copper, 102.9 g/t silver and 4.1 percent zinc in the early 1900s.

 Adamera holds a substantial land position in the Cooke Mountain area in Washington State.
 The project encompasses five past-producing mines: Overlook, Lamefoot, Key West, Key East and Belcher.
 During the 1990s, approximately 1 million ounces of gold were mined from these deposits.
 The property is also located near Kinross’ Kettle River gold mill which has been placed on care and maintenance.

 A recent VTEM survey along with ground magnetics, detailed soil sampling and geological mapping has defined numerous high-priority targets that have been drilled.
 Adamera identified two significant gold producing, multi-kilometer trends on the property in its 2017 and 2018 exploration program.
 The Overlook gold trend rests on the east side of the project, and the Lamefoot gold trend on the west.
 Both trends contain numerous untested and drill-confirmed targets.

 The Overlook trend hosts four past-producing mines: Key West, Key East, Belcher and Overlook.
 The trend extends for over eight kilometers, and Adamera has confirmed high-grade mineralization in three areas that are on strike with the trend.